Koenvh1/PacenotePal/README.md

 folder, and you can also add your own audio files if you want notes that are not in the game (e.g. sumppu).
 If the file does not exist it will be skipped.
 The audio files have to be .wav.
 Additionally, you can add fixed pauses by adding `PauseX.Ys`, e.g. `Pause1.5s` to pause for 1.5 seconds.
 The file names are case-sensitive.

+The pacenote editor can help verify that the pacenotes you entered are the ones you intended, and you did not make typos or other errors.

 Creating your own voices
 ------------------------